 J.P.
 Lord Elementary

-This new Omaha Public Schools facility includes larger than normal classrooms, accessible restrooms, cafeteria, a stimulating multisensory room, therapy pool with locker rooms, art and music classrooms, covered bus drop off, and storm shelters.
+This Omaha Public Schools facility includes larger than normal classrooms, accessible restrooms, cafeteria, a stimulating multisensory room, therapy pool with locker rooms, art and music classrooms, covered bus drop off, and storm shelters.

 - Plumbing system includes domestic water, storm, and sanitary sewer service.